SinghJasmeet585/Sentimental-Analysis-for-Twitter/README.md

 # Sentimental-Analysis-for-Twitter
-Sentimental Analysis of Tweets and live plotting
+Sentimental Analysis of Tweets and live plotting of the tweets.